loopandlearn/news/docs/edition/2025-03-19.md

 ## Stay in Closed `Loop`

-We’ve emphasized the importance of keeping your Automated Insulin Deliver app (e.g., `Loop` or `Trio`) operating in `closed loop`, but many people still miss that message.
+We’ve emphasized the importance of keeping your Automated Insulin Delivery app (e.g., `Loop` or `Trio`) operating in `closed loop`, but many people still miss that message.
 Here’s a personal example of what can happen when that advice isn’t followed—and it could have been even worse.

 During a recent swim practice, the loop was briefly opened with the intention of closing it right away.
 The user was aware of the need to close it but got distracted.
 As a result, the loop remained open for six hours before anyone noticed that basal insulin had been running continuously, leading to multiple lows.